 More so than the fact that “The Most Beautiful List” is a silly way to determine Nana’s overseas popularity (I’m going to guess here that maybe, maybe one out of every thousand Americans would know who Nana is), the list is an interesting point of contention for K-pop fans because it seeks credibility for Korean celebrities from an outside, non K-pop related media outlet.
 Regardless of what that outlet is or who writes for it.

 I reached out to Candler via email to get a statement regarding the popularity of the list and received no response.
 The list is in its 26th year, but there is still little information about Candler or what the criteria for the Most Beautiful List is.
 I’m not honestly clear about why the Independent Critics List is, other than it being a website that reviews film.
-(Note: Nothing appearance related other than the yearly Beautiful/Handsome lists.)
+There is nothing appearance related other than the yearly Beautiful/Handsome lists.

 Korean entertainment is widely popular.
 It is a solid genre of its own.
 But as long as the Korean entertainment industry and K-pop as a whole looks to receive validation from the outside with no regards credibility, the fans that K-pop and Hallyu as a whole have become the butt of a joke.
 These fans, and their opinions, are diminished and viewed as crazy fanatics rather than the supporters of K-pop.